elsassph/haxe-react-mmvc/README.md

 * configuring a "React lifecycle consumer" for the mediated components, allowing a shared controller (`FocusManager`) to see all the components added/removed.

-The application is also live-reload capable for fast iteration:
+The application is also hot-reload capable for fast iteration:

 * read carefully: https://github.com/elsassph/haxe-modular
-* 2 JS bundles are created; one with the core app (context and models), and one with the React views and their mediators.
-* shared classes (like models) must be marked as such (see `livereload.hxml`), everything else should be stricly provided through dependency injection.

 NPM dependencies are bundled into one JS file shared between the Haxe-JS bundles.

 ### Installation